Fabian1976/puppet-windows-path/README.md

       target      => user,
     }

-    # The namevar is, of course, directory.
+    # The namevar is, of course, the parameter directory.
     windows_path {'C:\add\this\also\please':
         ensure      => present,
     }